trezor/connect/README.md

 ```

-You can also push the transaction to the network with a call.
+You can also push and broadcast the resulting transaction to the Bitcoin network with a call.

 [Example:](examples/composetx-push.html)
 ```javascript